zuozhenggh/learning-library/data-management-library/modern-data-warehouse/create-odi-repo/create-odi-repo.md

 1. Connect to the Autonomous Data Warehouse that we created as part of the ODI-ADW-OAC stack as the ADMIN user via SQL Developer.
 We downloaded the wallet to the local machine in the previous lab.

 2. Run the commands below to create a schema for the metadata repository.
-We will call this schema 'ODI'.
-Replace 'MyPassword' in the first command with a password of your choosing.
+We will call this schema **ODI**.
+Replace **MyPassword** in the first command with a password of your choosing.

         create user ODI identified by MyPassword;